This is a Tool Box Section that provides guides and ideas for online assessments. Visit the FAQ Section for more help.

 (University of Calgary, _EDC co-curated covid resources, n.d.)

 Checking for cheating is neither convenient nor guaranteed.
 There are loopholes in many of these approaches and cheating may be difficult to prove.
-It is for this reason that we recommend you consider changing your to accommodate online learning environments.
+It is for this reason that we recommend you consider changing your assessment to accommodate online learning environments.

 Considerations for Synchronous Exams